-То the body of believers at [Church name]: to ank you for taking the time to fill out this evaluation form for Your feedback and input this process will be immeasurably helpful as we seek to recognize the Lord's will in considering him as an der.
-Here are a few things to keep in mind about this process: • This process gives the body a chance to supply feedback to the elders after having observed the candidate serve on a provisional basis. • If you return a hard copy, the forms should be placed in a sealed envelope marked "Confidential" given to the church office or an elder. • An electronic evaluation form will be sent to the body.
-Email electronic copies to • The due date is in three weeks - • Husbands and wives may submit a joint evaluation, though an evaluation from each is appreciated. • Please give frank and honest feedback.
-Lovingly candid (negative) feedback has been used by the Lord to sharpen a man and make him a better leader.
-Please trust the process. • There is a "do not disclose to the candidate" option at the end of the evaluation form.
-If you select that option, you will be asked to visit with the elders to talk about your reservations.
-This is unusual but it has happened. • Be sure to sign the evaluation as unsigned forms are not considered.
-The elders of
+Thank you for taking the time to fill out this evaluation form for Your feedback and innu in this l process will be immeasurably helpful as we seek to recognize the Lord's will i Here are a few things to keep in mind about this process: • This process gives the body a chance to supply feedback to the elders after he candidate serve on a provisional basis. naving observed the • If you return a hard copy, please place the forms in a sealed envelope marked them to the church office or an elder. ed "Confidential" and give • An electronic evaluation form will be sent to the body.
+Email electronic copi esto • The due date is in three weeks- • Husbands and wives may submit a joint evaluation, though an evaluation from om each is appreciated. • Please give frank and honest feedback.
+The Lord has used lovingly candid (n a man and make him a better leader.
+Please trust the process. egative) feedback to sharper • There is a "do not disclose to the candidate" option at the end of the evalua option, you will be asked to visit with the elders to talk about your reservati has happened. • • Be sure to sign the evaluation, as unsigned forms are not considered.